1aggarcia/locked-notes/README.md

 ### Software Setup

-The following software tools are required to build and run the app:
-- Git (confirm installation with `git -v`)
-- Node.js (confirm installation with `node -v`)
-- Expo Go app installed on test device
+Required tools:
+- [Node.js](https://nodejs.org/en) - run `node -v` in the terminal to confirm installation.
+- [Expo Go](https://expo.dev/client) for iOS and Android - install this on the device you want to test the app on.

 ### Build and Run

 After setting up the required tools, follow the following steps to build and run the app

-1. Clone source code
+1. Clone source code and navigate to `src` folder in the terminal
     ```
     git clone https://github.com/1aggarcia/locked-notes.git
     ```

-2. Navigate to `src` folder in the terminal

-3. Install dependencies in the `src` folder
     ```
+    cd src
+    ```

+2. Install dependencies in the `src` folder
+    ```
     npm install
     ```

-4. Start the development server
+3. Start the development server
     ```
     npx expo start
     ```
+    This will produce a QR code in the terminal window

-5. Scan the QR code produced in the terminal with the Expo Go app for Android, or the Camera app for iOS.
+4. Scan the QR code on your test device, through the Camera app on iOS or the Expo Go app on Android.
+    - Make sure both the development server and test device are running on the same WiFi network, and that the computer running the development server is configured to use a public network so that it can be discovered by the phone.
+The trick I like to use is to use my phone's hotspot and connect my laptop to that hotspot.